-Proof.
-Later in this paper, we state and prove a more general result (Theorem 3.6) which reduces to this result in the special case $\gamma = 0$.
+Proof Later in this paper, we state and prove a result (Theorem 3.2) which admits this present result in the special case that $\gamma = 0$.

-In summary, we have stated that for any $\epsilon > 0$ and $\delta \in (0, 1)$ there exists an ESN of dimension $n = 2(d(T_0 + 1) + N)$ with output layer W trained by the Tikhonov-regularised least squares procedure against l training points, whose output functional approximates the target arbitrarily closely with arbitrarily high probability.
-The theorem is (sadly) non constructive in the sense that the number of neurons n, number of training points l and regularisation parameter λ^ are not computed for a given ε and δ .
-Ideally, we would establish uniform bounds on the number of number of neurons n and data points l required for an approximation with tolerance ε to hold with probability δ .
-Though less ideal, one could establish an asymptotic order of convergence using the central limit theorem (CLT).
-The CLT (roughly) states that the error between the time average and the space average of a stationary ergodic process converges in law to a normal distribution with standard deviation of the order $1/\sqrt{\ell}$ as the number of data points l grows to infinity.
-The CLT is stated below.
+In summary, we have stated that for any $\epsilon > 0$ and $\delta \in (0, 1)$ there exists an ESN of size d with output layer W trained by the Tikhonov-regularised least squares procedure against l training points, whose output functional approximates the target arbitrarily closely with arbitrarily high probability.
+The theorem is (sadly) non constructive in the sense that the number of neurons d, number of training points l and regularisation parameter λ^ are not computed for a given ε and δ .
+We believe, heuristically, that as the number of neurons d required grows with the complexity of the target functional \mathcal{R} while the number of training points l grows with the mixing time of the ergodic process \mathbf{Z} .